alif898/Weather-Forecast-Fetcher/README.md

 ## Instructions on how to use this repo

+Requirements:
-1. Create a GCP account and enable BigQuery, Google Cloud Composer, Google Cloud Storage, Google Cloud Run, Google Cloud CLI & SendGrid API
+- GCP account, with BigQuery, Google Cloud Composer, Google Cloud Storage, Google Cloud Run, Google Cloud CLI & SendGrid API enabled
-2. Ensure you have a service account set up that has permissions for the above services
+- GCP service account with permissions for all the above services
+- Mapbox API access token for the web app

-3. Create a Google Cloud Composer instance. forecast_dag.py and utilities should go into the dags/ folder of the bucket in Google Cloud Storage that belongs to the instance of Google Cloud Composer created.
+1. Create a Google Cloud Composer instance. forecast_dag.py and utilities should go into the dags/ folder of the bucket in Google Cloud Storage that belongs to the instance of Google Cloud Composer created.
-4. plotly-dash folder is used to build the web app.
-Use the following commands in the terminal to upload into Google Cloud Run:
+2. The plotly-dash folder is used to build the web app.
+Navigate to the folder and run the following commands in the terminal to upload into Google Cloud Run:

 gcloud builds submit --tag gcr.io/PROJECT-ID/plotly-dash  --project=PROJECT-ID